zxy9657/transformers/docs/source/en/model_doc/albert.md

 [ALBERT](https://huggingface.co/papers/1909.11942) is designed to address memory limitations of scaling and training of [BERT](./bert).
 It adds two parameter reduction techniques.
 The first, factorized embedding parametrization, splits the larger vocabulary embedding matrix into two smaller matrices so you can grow the hidden size without adding a lot more parameters.
 The second, cross-layer parameter sharing, allows layer to share parameters which keeps the number of learnable parameters lower.

-ALBERT was created to address problems like -- GPU/TPU memory limitations, longer training times, and unexpected model degradation in BERT.
-ALBERT uses two parameter-reduction techniques to lower memory consumption and increase the training speed of BERT:

-- **Factorized embedding parameterization:** The large vocabulary embedding matrix is decomposed into two smaller matrices, reducing memory consumption.
-- **Cross-layer parameter sharing:** Instead of learning separate parameters for each transformer layer, ALBERT shares parameters across layers, further reducing the number of learnable weights.

-ALBERT uses absolute position embeddings (like BERT) so padding is applied at right.
-Size of embeddings is 128 While BERT uses 768.
-ALBERT can processes maximum 512 token at a time.

 You can find all the original ALBERT checkpoints under the [ALBERT community](https://huggingface.co/albert) organization.

 > [!TIP]